 Disclosure: Plus Size Birth is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 What inspired you to do this adorable adult smash cake photo shoot?

-I can only imagine how much fun you had throughout the adult cake photo shoot, but what was your favorite part and why?
+I can only imagine how much fun you had throughout the photo shoot, but what was your favorite part and why?

 I am so thankful for him and his hard work to provide for our family and especially for the unconditional love he shows me and our babies.

-You wrote, “Two Hundred and Sexy Pounds”.
+For your weight you wrote, “Two Hundred and Sexy Pounds”.
+Love it!
 Weight is something moms of all sizes struggle with.
 How did it feel to write that, knowing so many people would see it?

 I've struggled a lot with my weight my whole life, and I've struggled even more with body image.